tdude92/nbody-tool/README.md

 mingw32-make all
 ```
 CUDA cannot be used on Windows without the MSVC compiler (so MinGW can only compile the CPU version of this lib).

-TODO: is the MSVC build file called BUILD_ALL.vsproj?